OpenTechStrategies/streetcrm/INSTALL.md

 Installation
 --------------------

 You need python 3.4 and python's virtualenv to use this.
-I believe you
-should be able to install these in debian jessie via:
+I believe you should be able to install these in debian jessie via:

     `sudo apt-get install python3 python-virtualenv`

 Then ensure you're in the top directory of the swoptact project and run:

     virtualenv --python=python3.4 .
     source ./bin/activate
     pip install -r requirements.txt

-This will setup the virtual enviroment and install all the necessary
+This will setup the virtual enviroment and install all the necessary dependencies.
-dependencies.

-You then will want to edit a configuration file and add all the
+You then will want to copy the config.example.ini file at the root directory of the project to $XDG_CONFIG_PATH/swoptact/config.ini (if XDG_CONFIG_PATH is not set, it will default to ~/.config/).
+If you would rather put the config file in another directory you can by setting the enviroment variable $SWOPTACT_CONFIG.
+You'll then need to edit a configuration file and add all the settings.
-settings.
-See our example config file at /config.example.ini.
-You'll
-need to change the secret_key to one of your creation.

 The minimum configuration you need is:

     [general]
     secret_key = myverysecretkeyhere

-This configuration file is referenced in /settings.py.
-You can set the path to it in CONFIG_SPEC.
-The path of that configuration file is set by default to ~/.config/swoptact/, but you can change it to wherever you'd like to keep the file.

-You also might want to set the debug flag to true.
+If this is not a production instance you will also want to set:

+   [general]
+   debug = true

 Notes for a change to the default template: -------------------

 In
 lib/python3.4/site-packages/django_admin_bootstrapped/templates/admin/,